 Packing Tips:

 Accept that you’re checking bags.
 It’s time to come to terms with the fact that your days of packing in a small carry-on are over for the foreseeable future.
-As someone who takes pride in her minimal packing, this was a tough one to swallow.
-On our first trip we made the mistake of having a carry-on suitcase each, backpack each, the stroller base, car seat that snapped onto the stroller, the baby himself, and not nearly enough hands to manage it all (even with my parents with us, plus their luggage!).
+As someone who takes pride in her minimal packing, this was a tough pill to swallow.
+On our first trip, we made the mistake of having a carry-on suitcase each, backpack each, the stroller base, car seat that snapped onto the stroller, the baby himself, and not nearly enough hands to manage it all (even with my parents with us, plus their luggage!).
 An extra hand to hold a cup of coffee?
 Hilarious!!

 We found the easiest thing to do is check as much as possible including all luggage with clothes and gear (even if you use a bag that is small enough to carry on- still check it), a pack and play (if needed), and the car seat.
 Then, we each carry a backpack on the plane (one serving as a diaper bag, one for everything else), and bring one small foldable stroller so our hands are as free as possible for holding JJ, snacks, and maneuvering onto the plane.